zzulueta/mslearn-ai-agents/Instructions/03-agent-custom-functions.md

     az login
     ```

     **<font color="red">You must sign into Azure - even though the cloud shell session is already authenticated.</font>**

 1. When prompted, follow the instructions to open the sign-in page in a new tab and enter the authentication code provided and your Azure credentials.
 Then complete the sign in process in the command line, selecting the subscription containing your Azure AI Foundry hub if prompted.
 1. After you have signed in, enter the following command to run the application:

     ```
-    python agent-tool-starter.py
+   python agent.py
     ```

-1. When you are asked to enter a prompt, press **Enter** to accept the default prompt which will trigger the function.
-You should see output similar to the following example.
+    The application runs using the credentials for your authenticated Azure session to connect to your project and create and run the agent.

+1. When prompted, enter a prompt such as:

     ```
-    Last Message: Here is the final version of the email with the added disclaimer:

-    "Dear Customer,

-    We are pleased to inform you that your order has been shipped.
-You can expect to receive it within the customary shipping time.
-We appreciate your patience and your business.

-    Best,
-    [Your Company]

-    This is an automated email.
-Please do not reply."
+   I have a technical problem
+    ```

+    > **Tip**: If the app fails because the rate limit is exceeded.
+Wait a few seconds and try the prompt again.

+1. View the response.
+The agent may ask for your email address and a description of the issue.
+You can use any email address (for example, `alex@contoso.com`) and any issue description (for example `my computer won't start`)

+    When it has enough information, the agent should choose to use your funtion as required.

+1. You can continue the conversation if you like.
+The thread is *stateful*, so it retains the conversation history - meaning that the agent has the full context for each response.
+Enter `quit` when you're done.
+1. Review the conversation messages that were retrieved from the thread, and the tickets that were generated.
+1. The tool should have saved support tickets in the app folder.
+You can use the `ls` command to check, and then use the `cat` command to view the file contents, like this:

+    ```
+   cat ticket-<ticket_num>.txt
     ```

 ## Clean up